Adaptive Gibbs samplers and related MCMC methods

-\begin{proof} Let be the transition kernel of the uniformly ergodic systematic scan Gibbs sampler, where $P_i$ stands for the step that updates coordinate $i.$ By the minorisation condition characterisation, there exist $s>0,$ a probability measure $\mu$ on $(\stany, \borel)$ and a positive integer $m,$ s.t. for every $x \in \stany,$
+be the transition kernel of the uniformly ergodic systematic scan Gibbs sampler, where $P_i$ stands for the step that updates coordinate $i$.
+By the minorization condition characterization, there exist $s>0$, a probability measure $\mu$ on $(\stany, \borel)$ and a positive integer $m$, s.t. for every $x \in\stany$,

-However, the probability that the random scan Gibbs sampler $P_{1/d}$ in its $md$ subsequent steps will update the coordinates in exactly the same order is $(1/d)^{md}>0.$ Therefore the following minorisation condition holds for the random scan Gibbs sampler.
+However, the probability that the random scan Gibbs sampler $P_{1/d}$ in its $md$ subsequent steps will update the coordinates in exactly the same order is $(1/d)^{md}>0$.
+Therefore, the following minorization condition holds for the random scan Gibbs sampler.